Could you briefly explain your current role?

 How did studying at Leeds Trinity help you with your career?
 Everything about my time at Leeds Trinity (or TASC as it was known then) gave me an edge; the placements, the knowledge and encouragement from tutors, the professional interests and passion of fellow students, the creative environment including the television studios and radio studios, and space for personal discovery and reflection.
 Even my drama club experience built up my confidence as a 'performer'!

 What did you most enjoy about your course?All the lecturers were fantastic – the Media lecturers all came from relevant professional backgrounds and delivered highly engaging and practical sessions and made you feel that you were really setting the ground for your professional careers and the English lecturers had terrific passion for literature.

-What I really enjoyed the most was the placements - I had three in my three years working for newspapers and press offices to gain terrific professional insight and established my entry into a future media career.
-At the time, to have three such dedicated placements for lengthy spells was rare in higher education (HE).
+What I really enjoyed the most was the placements - I had three in my three years, working for newspapers and press offices to gain terrific professional insight and established my entry into a future media career.
+At the time, to have three such dedicated placements for lengthy spells was rare in higher education.

 What do you most fondly remember about Leeds Trinity?Two things especially stand out when I remember my time at Leeds Trinity.
 The warm friendly 'feel' of the place and a small student community that mixed well across all subjects and years.
 There was fantastic campus experience on All Saints Day that's especially memorable.